FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 * rounding the top corners;
 * slightly separating and outlining the tabs.

-See the screenshot (click link > click Download for a bigger display).
+See the screenshot (click link Silky Blue theme > click Download for a bigger display).
 That example has a light background, but you can also have a dark one.
 See the CSS file for that.

 The file also colors the Bookmarks icons orange and removes 3 of the 4 objects in the address bar.
 The applicable rules are at the bottom of the file, self-explanatory and customizable as